 But it’s rare to see more than one femme-forward flick on any film tour’s lineup on any given year — let alone six.
 But that’s exactly what the Girl Winter Film Tour is bringing to 15+ towns across the U.S. this fall and winter.

-In partnership with the Boulder, Colo.-based ski brand Stio, Girl Winter is bringing a collection of six short films packed with rad skiing and storytelling to towns and cities from Glenwood Springs, Colo., to Anchorage, Alaska, and Boston.
+In partnership with the Jackson Hole, Wyo.-based ski brand Stio, Girl Winter is bringing a collection of six short films packed with rad skiing and storytelling to towns and cities from Glenwood Springs, Colo., to Anchorage, Alaska, and Boston.
+Stio will be the presenting sponsor for the entirety of the film tour.

 “Representation is so important for the next generation to believe that they can build a more diverse and equitable snow community,” said Sierra Schlag, an athlete, film producer, and one of the creators of the Girl Winter Film Tour.
 “Our hope is to give that representation to our audience while also showing the many different mediums and ways women can show up as professional athletes in the snow industry instead of the prescribed box we usually think of when it comes to women skiers and riders.”